 Prohibition of the Commission

-No member of the Elections Commission can sit on the commission and run for a BCSGA Officer seat
+No member of the Elections Commission can sit on the commission and run for an elected position.

 No member of the Elections Commission may support or oppose any candidate, or proposition in a BCSGA Election while serving on the Commission.